Vengat-P/AddToCartUsingRouter/README.md

 - **Axios** to Fetch API data
 - **Daisyui** to add Components for Tailwind Style
 - **VSCode** for development
-- **JavaScript** for applying logics -**React-Router-dom** for acessing routers
+- **JavaScript** for applying logics
+- **React-Router-dom** for acessing routers(pacakge)

 ## Logics

 - **Routing -**
 - **Step1** create BrowserRouter within side create one div (this will be first) for Navbar Component (Because SPA - I NEED ALL PAGE WILL ACCESS NAVBAR).
-Second create Routes inside of this all routes are there ("/"-Home page(ProductsHome) , "/product"-particular product details when you click more info, "/CartLists"-CartLists page (added cart items will show here), "\*"-nomatch route (PagenotFound)). and last make one div for footer component to show all pages .
+Second create Routes inside of this all routes are there ("/"-Home page(ProductsHome) , "/product"-particular product details when you click more info, "/CartLists"-CartLists page (added cart items will show here), "*"-nomatch route (PagenotFound)). and last make one div for footer component to show all pages .

 - **In Navbar Component -** these component has 3 link tags one is shopify ,home and cart icon. by using link tage i connect to parameter as path. for shopify - product home page and home also same . for cartlogo will goto cartlist page